ChamberlainO/alx-higher_level_programming/0x06-python-classes/README.md

 4. A class Square that defines a square by: (based on 3-square.py).
 5. A class Square that defines a square by: (based on 4-square.py).
 6. A class Square that defines a square by: (based on 5-square.py).
+7. A class Node that defines a node of a singly linked list and a class SinglyLinkedList that defines a singly linked list.
+8. A class Square that defines a square by: (based on 6-square.py).
+9. A class Square that defines a square by: (based on 4-square.py).
+10. A Python class MagicClass that does exactly the same as the Python bytecode.